GIS-Info/GIS-Info.github.io/README.md

 Contact: [gisphere@outlook.com](mailto:gisphere@outlook.com)

+**See how to contribute, edit, and provide more information: [A Guide for Contribution](https://gisphere.github.io/pages/contribute)**

 ## About

 This guide was launched in September 2019, and the latest update time is April 2022.
 We aim to provide timely and comprehensive information of global graduate-level programs in geographic information sciences (GIS)-related fields (e.g., remote sensing, urban studies, other subfields in geography).
 Authors of this guide are from GIS-related programs, being either current graduate students, recent alumni, or young faculties.
 We mainly provide first-hand information about GIS-related programs and potential supervisors.
 We hope this guide can help those who are seeking graduate school opportunities in GIS.